-A physical social engineering test assesses the difficulty that an attacker would have in the people component of an organization to access an organization’s physical premises, generally for the purpose of obtaining sensitive information or control over internal systems or to get them to perform an action (sending a message, canceling a service, providing a refund, providing confidential information) that may not be in their best interest.
+A RedTeam Security physical social engineering test assesses the difficulty that an attacker would have to exploit the people component of an organization to access an organization’s physical premises, generally for the purpose of obtaining sensitive information, control over internal systems or to get someone to perform an action (sending a message, canceling a service, providing a refund, providing confidential information).
 It also includes advice on ways to mitigate these threats, which organizations often overlook when developing their information security strategy.

-The most challenging aspect of physical social engineering is convincing clients that physical social engineering is just as important to security as penetration testing.
-Mature organizations often conduct penetration testing of both their application and network security on a regular basis without ever assessing their physical security.
+Depending on your organization, a physical social engineering engagement is just as important to security as penetration testing.
+Mature organizations often conduct penetration testing of both their application and network security on a regular basis without ever assessing the effectiveness of the training that affects their physical security.
 The primary reason for this disparity is that the consultants who test security typically have expertise in logical security rather than physical security, so they simply aren’t capable of performing these tests.
-Furthermore, cyber security organizations usually don’t offer physical social engineering services, giving their clients the impression that their current measures are adequate for protecting their network and data.
+Furthermore, cybersecurity organizations usually don’t offer physical social engineering services, giving their clients the impression that their current measures are adequate for protecting their network and data.

 RedTeam Security’s social engineering tests assess your people, processes, and procedures.
 Our tests for breaching physical safeguards include email phishing, telephone vishing, baiting, pretexting, and onsite visits.
 The goal of our social engineering assessment is to simulate an attack by a malicious attacker for the purpose of discovering vulnerabilities in physical security that a real hacker could exploit with scams.